What Mindfulness is and What it isn’t? 12 Myths Busted!

 Related: 5 Ways Of Using Mindfulness To Get Over A Breakup

-Human beings have a hugely unhelpful tendency of rejecting those things that they do not understand, and subsequently, have had many complaints about mindfulness (and the practice of it).
+Human beings have a hugely unhelpful tendency to reject those things that they do not understand, and subsequently, have had many complaints about mindfulness (and the practice of it).

 For the most part, these claims are commonly based on misunderstandings of what mindfulness is (and isn’t) about.